goharbor/harbor-helm/docs/High Availability.md

 ### Configuration

-Configure the followings items in `values.yaml`, you can also set them as parameters via `--set` flag during running `helm install`:
+Configure the following items in `values.yaml`, you can also set them as parameters via `--set` flag during running `helm install`:

 - **Ingress rule**
    Configure the `expose.ingress.hosts.core` and `expose.ingress.hosts.notary`.